-Note – you could also head to the Reservoir path and make a left hand turn there, however people are only supposed to walk or run the Reservoir path in the counter clockwise direction.
+Note – you could also head to the Reservoir path and make a left hand turn there (see ramp in the above photo), however people are only supposed to walk or run the Reservoir path in the counter clockwise direction.

-From here, you will just need to continue south back to the starting point of the loop.
+Once you get to the other side of the traverse you will be welcomed to West Drive.
+From here you will just need to continue south back to the starting point of the loop.

 As you are making your way down, you are sure to see the Manhattan skyline out in the distance with the greenery of Central Park surrounding you.

 Runners, walkers, bikers, horse carriages and more will be sharing the streets with you as you head down.